Hamas baby beheading hoax: Origin

-Reserve soldiers at the kibbutz also offered unsubstantiated testimony involving children's bodies "hanging from a clothesline."
+Reserve soldiers at the kibbutz also offered unsubstantiated testimony involving children's bodies "hanging from a clothesline".
 The Le Monde investigation stated that the reliability of these soldiers was low, but reporters were able to talk with them without the supervision of the IDF spokesperson's team.
 Israeli TV channel i24NEWS also claimed on 10 October that the information about the decapitated babies had come from Israeli soldiers.

 Associate professor of Middle East studies at Hamad Bin Khalifa University Marc Owen Jones reckoned that, in its most complete form, the myth of the 40 decapitated babies crystallized from a Twitter post by Nicole Zedeck of i24NEWS.
 It was on a viral TV report that Zedeck broke the story about the decapitated babies, reporting that she had received this news from soldiers.
 In another post, she further claimed that, according to soldiers, "40 babies/children were killed."
 From then on, Jones says, the two points of information were likely connected and became one.

 Zedeck's social media post went viral online, accumulating over 44 million impressions on Twitter in a few hours.
 Social media accounts belonging to the Israeli government and its diplomatic and military branches helped spread the story.
-The original tweet from i24NEWS additionally received signal boost from author J. K. Rowling, who has several millions of followers on Twitter.
-Accounts linked to the Bharatiya Janata Party, the ruling party of India, spread a false story that Hamas had beheaded a boy, using the hashtag #IslamIsTheProblem.
+Accounts linked to the Bharatiya Janata Party, the Hindu nationalist ruling party of India, spread a false story that Hamas had beheaded a boy, using the hashtag #IslamIsTheProblem.

 A related story, which also gained traction, was published on social media by the Israeli Ministry of Foreign Affairs based on a report by a military officer who claimed he had found the bodies of eight babies who had been burned to death in a home on the Be'eri kibbutz.
 Another officer falsely claimed he had found the bodies of eight babies who had been executed in a nursery on the same kibbutz and that among the victims of the massacre was an Auschwitz survivor.